 A major strength of this analysis is that the forecast methodology was consistent across the nine markets to allow for a meaningful comparison of the patient populations in each country.

-- The Epilepsy EpiCast Report and EpiCast Model provide an overview of risk factors and global trends for epilepsy in the seven major markets (the US, France, Germany, Italy, Spain, the UK, and Japan) along with emerging markets—India and China.
+The Epilepsy EpiCast Report provides an overview of risk factors and global trends for epilepsy in the seven major markets (the US, France, Germany, Italy, Spain, the UK, and Japan) along with emerging markets—India and China.
 It includes a 10-year epidemiological forecast of active and lifetime prevalent cases of epilepsy segmented by gender, age, treatment gap, and seizure type (generalized, partial, and unknown).

 Reasons To Buy